victor-grajski/victor-grajski.github.io/content/blog/mhci-capstone/index.md

     </div>

 <div class="post-content-body-content-content">
-<p>In addition to building and testing Martin, I designed and built two major versions of our responsive project website: one during the Spring semester, and another during the Summer semester using Figma.
-I built <a href="https://99p-labs-mhci-2021.webflow.io" target="_blank">the Spring version</a> with Webflow since I hadn't used it before and wanted to try it, and I built the Summer version in React which built off of some of the earlier Webflow work.</p>
+<p>In addition to building and testing Martin, I designed and built two major versions of our responsive project website: one during the Spring semester, and another during the Summer semester, using Figma.
+I built <a href="https://99p-labs-mhci-2021.webflow.io" target="_blank">the Spring version</a> with Webflow since I hadn't used it before and wanted to try it, and I built the Summer version in React which built off of the earlier Webflow work.</p>

 <p>The Spring semester focused on research, and at the time, our team had identified a gap between what people say about the car and what they do in it.
 They told us their time in the car felt wasted, yet they also used the car as a respite from the demands of everyday life.
 We encapsulated this tension into a video which I featured on the homepage because of the immediate, visceral engagement it invited.</p>